stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 FREQ-15.10
 : Users MUST be redirected to the login page to log in with their new password

-### FREQ-16 - View Educational Material by SOC

-Citizens MUST Be able to search the SOC code or Job name and retrieve relevant educational information

-#### System Requirements

-FREQ-16.1
-: System MUST be able to access SOC occupation records database from Bureau of Labor Statistics.

-FREQ-16.2
-: System SHOULD accept search input from the user and retrieve the relevant records that match the input.

-FREQ-16.3
-: System SHOULD Display the information in an organized manner that the user can understand.

-FREQ-16.4
-: In case of video or documents, it MAY be able to playback the video or allow users to download

-### FREQ-17 - Edit Educational Material

-Smart City Managers MUST be able to add information and delete information

-#### System Requirements

-FREQ-17.1
-: System MUST require login before files can be uploaded.

-FREQ-17.2
-: System MUST allow smart-city managers and MAY allow users to add content (via a built-in text editor).
-Also, they MUST be able to upload files or videos.

-FREQ-17.3
-: System MUST allow smart-city managers to delete content

-### FREQ-18 - View History, Bookmark

-Citizens MAY be able to view their search history, bookmark searches and view them later.

-#### System Requirements

-FREQ-18.1
-: System MAY be able to store each user's search history in a database.

-FREQ-18.2
-: System MAY allow users to bookmark content they are interested in.

-FREQ-18.3
-: System MUST store and display user bookmarks with job titles and material titles.

-FREQ-18.4
-: System MUST be an option to delete the bookmark.

-FREQ-18.5
-: System MAY be an option to make folders of bookmarks.

-FREQ-18.6
-: When accessing bookmarked content, the system MUST check if the content has been updated, changed or removed.

 ---

 ### FREQ-19 - Reporting (Citizen Current Occupation)